choria-legacy/marionette-collective/website/reference/basic/gettingstarted.md

 Replace the *plugin.stomp.host* with your server running ActiveMQ and replace the *plugin.psk* with a Pre-Shared Key of your own.

 The STOMP connector supports other options like failover pools, see [ConnectorStomp] for full details.

-*NOTE:* If you are testing the development versions - 1.1.3 and newer - you should use make a small adjustment to both config files above:

-{% highlight ini %}
-topicprefix = /topic/
-{% endhighlight %}

 ### Create Facts
 By default - and for this setup - we'll use a simple YAML file for a fact source, later on you can use Reductive Labs Facter or something else.